hoto/fuzzy-repo-finder/README.md

 * Add installation instructions using github releases
 * Setup brew,fedora,debian,ubuntu,arch,packman repo
 * Stop walking directories tree when a match is find (optimization)
+* Make $HOME a default project root if not provided
 * Query by group
 * Read config file from `~/.fuzzy-repo-finder/config.yml`
 * Pass flags which can override `config.yml`